-No report, recommendation, project, event, or other action/endeavor of any committee shall be considered as that of the Association or publicized as such, unless and until it shall have been approved or authorized by the Board of Governors.
+No report, recommendation, project, event, or other action/endeavor of any committee shall be considered as that of the Association or its committees or publicized as such, unless and until it has been approved or authorized by the Board of Governors.
+Please see the NHBA Proposal for New Action Form and the Committee and Section Process for Working with Outside Groups in the Appendices of this document.

-Committees are responsible for establishing a meeting schedule for the Bar year in conjunction with the Staff Liaison who will reserve appropriate meeting space at the Bar Center.
+Committees are responsible for establishing a meeting schedule for the Bar year in conjunction with the Staff Liaison who will make the appropriate meeting arrangements.
 Meetings of each committee shall be held, at a minimum, upon the call of its Chair or upon written request signed by three or more members of the committee, unless otherwise specified in the NHBA Bylaws.
+Meetings may be held live, virtually, or hybrid.

-Committee chairs should work with their Staff Liaison in developing a "to do" list for events/projects that details specific tasks to be accomplished, who is responsible for completing each task and the deadline date for completion.
-The NHBA Marketing and Communications Department (MarCom) is always included in the creation and design of publicity for all publications, events and projects to ensure appropriate NHBA branding.
+Committee chairs should work with their Staff Liaison in developing a "to do" list for events/projects that details specific tasks to be accomplished, who is responsible for completing each task, and the deadline date for completion.
+The NHBA Marketing and Communications Department (Marcom) is always included in the creation and design of publicity for all publications, events, and projects to ensure appropriate NHBA branding.
 This includes everything published in print and/or by any electronic means (email, web, social media).
-The Staff Liaison will assist in coordinating with MarCom.
+The Staff Liaison will assist in coordinating with Marcom.